 This Net Income drawn out of the Income Statement will be linked with the model’s other financial sheets.
 If you think you might have made a mistake, check your errors before you proceed further.

 Average ratios such as Account Receivable days, Accrued expenses, Days account payable, and other ratios are calculated, the constant result is used for forecasted years.
 You may change or keep the average of these ratios for projection.
 Once done, we can move towards a cash flow statement.
-Cash, debt, and shareholder equity might remain vacant as they are derived from the cash flow statement.
+Cash, debit and shareholder equity might remain vacant as they are derived from the cash flow statement.

 The majority of heads of Cash Flow Statement are derived from the balance sheet and income statement.
 As we have subtracted depreciation and amortization, we have to back here in Net Income as there arent cash expenditures.
 If Account receivables and inventory increase, it doesn’t have a good impact on the statement as the company itself hasn’t received any cash, and rather it has been spent.
 For Account, payable vice versa happens.
 The company’s net income will be equal to Year X Ending cash balance = Ending Cash Balance of Year (X-1) + Cash from Operations of year X + Cash from Investing Activities of X + Cash from Financing activities of that year.